Quantum Vacuum energy as the origin of Gravity: Adding matter: the model re-examined and the Hubble Tension

-The details of this evolution are very sensitive to the value of $\bhat$ due to the exponentials in \eqref{zmaxValue}.
-For purposes of illustration, let us assume $\bhat =0.02$ as inferred from the Hubble tension.
+The details of this time evolution of $a(t)$ are very sensitive to the value of $\bhat$ due to the exponentials in \eqref{zmaxValue}.
+For purposes of illustration, let us assume $\bhat =0.02$ as inferred above from the Hubble tension.
 First, one sees from \eqref{tminLCDM2} that for small $\bhat$ this amounts to a small corrections to $t_0 - \tmin$ which is normally associated to the age of the Universe.
-If our estimate of $\bhat$ in \eqref{zmaxValue} is approximately correct, then this value for $\zmax$ is deeply into the radiation dominated era, since the value of $z=z_{\rm eq}$ where matter and radiation are equivalent in density is only about $z_{\rm eq} \approx 3400$.
-At times much earlier than during the $\LambdaCDM$ era, equation \eqref{muz} is not necessarily valid, however if we simply assume it extends to the Planck scale with $T_0 =2.7$K, then $z_{\rm planck} \approx 5 \times 10^{31}$, which is much higher than $\zmax$ by 10 orders of magnitude.
-This indicates that the Planck scale plays no role in determining $\zmax$, which is to say quantum gravity does not play a role.
+If our estimate of $\bhat$ in \eqref{zmaxValue} is approximately correct, then this value for $\zmax \approx 5 \times 10^{21}$ is deeply into the radiation dominated era, since the value of $z=z_{\rm eq}$ where matter and radiation are equivalent in density is only about $z_{\rm eq} \approx 3400$.
+At times much earlier than during the $\LambdaCDM$ era, equation \eqref{muz} may not be exact at all times, since new degrees of freedom can be excited from the Vacuum and go through various phase transitions that modify \eqref{muz} in relatively short in time epochs.
+However if we simply assume it extends to the Planck scale with $T_0 =2.7$K, then $z_{\rm planck} \approx 5 \times 10^{31}$, which is much higher than $\zmax$ by 10 orders of magnitude.
+This shows that the Planck scale $\ell_p$ plays no role in determining $\zmax$.
+However a smaller value for $\bhat$ could easily raise $\zmax$ up to the Planck scale, where quantum gravity effects could modify our findings.

 \zinflation{z_{\rm inflation}}